Information for current students

 have travelled to England from a outside the UK.

 We've put together a package of support to help you get through your self-isolation period whilst in York.
 Fill out the self-isolation form to unlock our support, including an e-voucher to spend on food.

 It's a challenging time for all students.
 Wherever you are, we're here to help.

 The Student Hub can help with money worries, private accommodation issues, health concerns, immigration advice and academic progress issues, and refer you to other specialist services.

 Clinically vulnerable students

 Coronavirus (Covid-19) can make anyone seriously ill.
 But for some people, the risk is higher.
-There are two levels of higher risk for people; high risk - clinically extremely vulnerable and moderate risk - clinically vulnerable.
-Definitions of each can be checked on the NHS webpage.
+There are two levels of higher risk for people: high risk - clinically extremely vulnerable - and moderate risk - clinically vulnerable.
+Definitions of each can be checked on the NHS website.

-If you are clinically extremely vulnerable you are strongly encouraged to contact Disability Services.
-Disability Services can work with your academic department to ensure adjustments are in place to ensure your teaching and learning is as unaffected as possible, and co-ordinate support across departments.
-They will also help to ensure any academic adjustments are in place if required.
+If you are clinically extremely vulnerable you are encouraged to contact Disability Services.
+Disability Services can work with your academic department to put in place academic adjustments if required.